sacreations/WhatsMeow-SimpleBot/README.md

 # WhatsMeow SimpleBot — Single WhatsApp Instance

+>⚠️ Experimental — This project is in an early stage.
+Expect rapid changes and incomplete features.
+Use for testing, experimentation, or as a reference implementation

 This repository provides a single-instance WhatsApp bot built with Go and the whatsmeow library.
 Each running instance is meant to manage a single WhatsApp session (a single WhatsApp account).
 If you need multi-tenant or multi-account behavior, run multiple instances — one per account.

 Overview: